Thursday, November 10, 2016

 The White House.
 Suddenly I saw those elementary school placemats with the presidents.
 Postage stamps.
 Those future kids, yet unborn, proudly memorizing the presidents, starting with, "Washington, Jefferson, Adams..." ending "Bush, Obama, Trump" and then whatever godawful specimen comes next.
 Because as bad as this is, it'll only get worse.
 Or not.
 We'll all get used to it, and it'll just be the Way Things Are.
 The pit-of-the-stomach dread of today—like somebody died—will just be a historical artifact, half trivial, half amusing, grandpa putting on a black armband when Franklin D. Roosevelt was elected.
 Thought he was a tyrant.

 They say in American anyone can grow up to become president.
-Now we know what that
+Now we know what that really means.

 I called my parents.